UC-Davis-molecular-computing/scadnano/README.md

 It is strongly recommended that you frequently save your work by pressing the "Save" button to save your design to a `.sc` file on your computer.

 Despite being run in a browser, currently this application is not really a "web app".
 Nothing is stored on a server; everything is running and being stored in your browser locally.
 In particular, your design is not automatically saved in an easily recoverable way. *For convenience only*, the application uses something called [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to store your most recent design in the browser.
 Thus, if you close your browser and re-start the application later, you should see the design you were working on before.
+There are some options to customize the schedule of this in the file menu.

 **However, relying on your browser's localStorage is not a safe or recommended method of saving your work.**
 The storage format may change, or your browser may remove the contents of localStorage, and then your work would be lost.